Resettlement and family reunification departures

 The 1:1 resettlement scheme

-The EU-Türkiye statement of 18 March 2016 established a specific resettlement procedure (“1:1 scheme”), under which one Syrian national would be resettled from Türkiye to EU Member States for each Syrian national returned from Greece to Türkiye, taking into account the UN vulnerability criteria.[7]
+The EU-Türkiye statement of 18 March 2016 established a specific resettlement procedure (“1:1 scheme”), under which one Syrian national would be resettled from Türkiye to the EU Member States for each Syrian national returned from Greece to Türkiye, taking into account the UN vulnerability criteria.[8]
 Since 2021, the European Union Agency for Asylum (EUAA) has collaborated with PMM to facilitate resettlement in EU member states.
-In its Istanbul office, EUAA handles resettlement cases and conducts cultural interviews and orientation trainings.
+Selection missions from member states that handle selection processes, conduct cultural interviews, and pre-departure orientation training.
+The International Catholic Migration Commission (ICMC) Resettlement Support Center in İstanbul provides logistical support to the selection missions.
 However, certain countries in the EU, such as Germany, manage the entire resettlement process on their own.
-The German consulate in Istanbul is solely responsible for the resettlement procedure.[8]
+The German consulate in Istanbul is solely responsible for the resettlement procedure.[9]

 Resettlement of Syrian refugees under 1:1 scheme